Paalar/VinmonoholikernReact/README.md

 # VinmonoholikernReact
-A React version of Vinmonoholikern (Django project is AlcoSearch)
+A React version of Vinmonoholikern (Django project is AlcoSearch) The site is currently down, but can be reached at https://vinmonoholikern.com

 Vinmonoholikern uses Vinmonopolets CSV database and sorts through the items by what is cheapest with the factors literprice and ABV.